-Student accounts, billing, and related services are administered through the Office of Student Financial Services, which is located at 246 Church Street.
-The office's website is http://student-accounts.yale.edu.
+Student accounts, billing, and related services are administered through the Office of Student Accounts, located at 246 Church Street.
+The office's website is https://student-accounts.yale.edu.

 STUDENT ACCOUNT

 The Student Account is a record of all the direct charges for a student's Yale education such as tuition, room, board, fees, and other academically related items assessed by offices throughout the University.
 It is also a record of all payments, financial aid, and other credits applied toward these charges.